EpiLink/EpiLink/DiscordCommands.md

 ## Prerequisites

-In order to be able to use commands, you must:
+In order to be able to use admin commands, you must:

 - Be an [admin](MaintainerGuide.md#general-settings) in the config file
 - Be registered in EpiLink with your identity recorded
 - Use the prefix you set in the config file (`e!` by default, e.g. `e!update`)
 - The server you're running the command on must be [monitored](MaintainerGuide.md#discord-configuration), i.e. it must be configured in EpiLink's config file.

+Some commands have less strict requirements.

 ## User target